 EHR and population health

 EHR systems also play a role in improving population health.
 They process large amounts of aggregate health data and can support both trend and outlier analysis.
-This capability lets clinicians and public health professionals take action to improve outcomes.
+This lets clinicians and public health professionals take action to improve outcomes.

-As we look to improve our nation’s health, these population-health activities become increasingly important.
-And, as new care models evolve and focus on both population and patient outcomes, EHRs make meeting quality-reporting program requirements more efficient.
+As we look to improve our nation’s health, these population health activities become increasingly important.
+And as new care models evolve and focus on both population and patient outcomes, EHRs make meeting quality-reporting program requirements more efficient.

 Like all powerful tools, EHR systems carry risk with use.
 However, you can minimize unintended consequences by following best practices for the design, implementation, user training, and use of your EHR.

 Planning is essential to get the most out of your EHR investment and to ensure its safe use.
-The resources provided throughout this Playbook provide clinicians with a starting place to use their EHR to improve care quality and safety.
+The resources provided throughout this playbook provide clinicians with a starting place to use their EHR to improve care quality and safety.